Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Conclusions

 \section{Conclusions}

 In this work, we have shown that \rte{}, specifically \er{} and \tm{}, provide a practical model system for the study of strain-CDW interactions.
 In particular, uniaxial stress can tune \rte{} to and beyond a quasi-tetragonal state for which the CDW wavevector realigns along the \aax{} rather than the \cax{}.
+We have shown that this phase transition occurs at uniaxial stress levels which are easily accessible in the laboratory.
 Through thermodynamic and transport measurements, we have established a phase diagram and identified several phase transitions; a second order transition to the \qa-only state upon cooling under uniaxial stress, and a first-order transition between the \qc{} and \qa{} states induced by uniaxial stress for temperatures below \ti{}.
+The observed phenomena map directly to a sixth-order free-energy expansion.
 This work motivates the application of x-ray scattering and ARPES studies of \rte{} under strain to further quantify the behavior and characteristics of the strain-induced \qa{} state.
-More broadly, extension of the techniques presented here to samples with quenched disorder, such as Pd$_x$\rte{}\cite{Straquadine2019b, Lou2016} may also provide unique insight into frustrated charge order on a tetragonal lattice under uniaxial stress.
-More broadly, This work provides guiding principles for the study of the general behavior of unidirectional CDW phases and lays the foundation for future, more specialized explorations.
+Extension of the techniques presented here to samples with quenched disorder, such as Pd\textsubscript{x}\rte{} may also provide unique insight into forms of frustrated charge order on a tetragonal lattice under uniaxial stress.